itsdfish/CategorizationModels.jl/README.md

 This package impliments the following three methods

-- `generate_predictions`: generates a vector of choices for each condition
+- `predict`: generates a vector of n × n matrices representing a predicted joint choice distribution for each condition

 - `logpdf`: computes logpdf of data for choices in one condition or all conditions